 - Information regarding our commitment to a diverse class and working environment

-Safety of our students, faculty, staff and applicants is as always, our number one concern.
-We will ensure you every opportunity to hear from our students and our leaders and to learn everything you need to know about our M.D. program while in a safe environment.
+Safety of our students, faculty, staff, and applicants is always our number one concern.
+We will ensure you have every opportunity to hear from our students and our leaders.
+We want you to learn everything you need to know about our M.D. program while in a safe environment.
 To learn more about what UCF is doing to keep everyone safe on campus you can visit the main campus website https://www.ucf.edu/coronavirus/?utm_source=ucf.edu&utm_medium=referral&utm_campaign=coronavirus&utm_content=return-ucf-section.

 Future Updates: We will update the MSAR with any changes to our admissions policies, procedures, and deadlines change.
 We will update our website as decisions are made that may impact this upcoming admission cycle.